-On a previous trip we had purchased the most amazing Adel Rootstein Mannequins for the windows I was on a roll…..
-I persuaded June my boss to take me to ‘Swainbanks Rialto’ a huge antique warehouse formerly a cinema, and we bought a large victorian chiffonier/dresser, I can remember it clearly to this day with its carved gothic style posts, I painted it black & decorated it with plumes of feathers and hung the jewellery from it.
+On a previous trip we had purchased the most amazing Adel Rootstein Mannequins for the store windows, I was on a roll…..
+I persuaded June, my boss to take me to ‘Swainbanks Rialto’ a huge antique warehouse formerly a cinema, and we bought a large victorian chiffonier/dresser, I can remember it clearly to this day with its carved gothic style posts, I painted it black & decorated it with plumes of feathers and hung the jewellery from it.
 I painstakingly decorated black wooden box seats with tiny mirror tiles & topped them with red velvet cushions trimmed with tassels I had made myself all finished off with the obligatory fake palm plants……

 Wow how proud of that project was I!!!!!!

 ..Anyway all these years on I now have my own little trove of bohemian glamour, strongly influenced by my BIBA memories!